Computer Aided Design (Engineering) Technology Area of Concentration within STEM Technology A.A.S. (Career)

 CADT 255 Dynamics (15-week) 3 4

-Select one of the following: 7
+Select from the following: 6

 Any BLDT, CADT, CMIS, CMTE, ENGR, GISA, MATH, or SPAN course